krzysztofzuraw/blog/blog/2016/2016-02-26-celery/index1.md

 ---
 title: Django + Celery & Rabbit - part two
 date: '2016-03-05T22:12:03.284Z'
-slug: '/blog/2016/django-celery-rabbit-part-two.html'
+slug: '/blog/2016/django-celery-rabbit-part-two'
 tags:
   - django
   - celery
   - rabbit
-readNext: '/blog/2016/django-celery-rabbit-part-three.html'
-readPrev: '/blog/2016/django-celery-rabbit-part-one.html'
 ---

 **Hello, today post is the second one in series about Celery in Django.